 The Information and Communications Service business was not particularly affected by the COVID-19 pandemic during Q1 FY12/20.
 Vision's key customers are newly established companies, and since preparations to establish new companies or open stores were already in progress, it seems likely that such new company and store launches went off as planned.
-However, the company thinks it may start to feel the effects of the COVID-19 pandemic from Q2 given how the state of emergency declaration and local governments' requests have impacted corporate business activity.
-As for the negative impacts, the company has been partially affected by the operation suspension at some of the companies that lease the office equipment Vision sells, which has caused a halt in screening.
+However, the picture changed after moving into Q2 FY12/20.
+On the plus side, the business saw a pickup in sales of mobile communications equipment and products that help companies reduce costs in the wake of the state of emergency declaration by the Japanese government and restrictions placed on business activities by the national and local governments.
+On the minus side, due to a temporary halt to potential leasing customer assessments for office equipment sales, the booking of sales anticipated in Q2 slipped into the next quarter.